32blit/32blit-sdk/docs/Windows-VisualStudio.md

 ## Requirements

 You will need Visual Studio 2019 (preferably version 16.4).

 Make sure you install C++ desktop development support.

 You will also need to download SDL2 development libraries from the [SDL homepage](https://www.libsdl.org/download-2.0.php).
 Here find the latest version of the VC development libraries (at the time of this writing SDL2-devel-2.0.10-VC.zip).
-Additionally, download SDL2_image from [here](https://www.libsdl.org/projects/SDL_image/) (SDL2_image-devel-2.0.5-VC.zip).
+Additionally, download SDL2_image from [here](https://www.libsdl.org/projects/SDL_image/) (SDL2_image-devel-2.0.5-VC.zip) and SDL2_net from [here](https://www.libsdl.org/projects/SDL_net/) (SDL2_net-devel-2.0.1-VC.zip).

 Place these in the `vs\sdl\` folder.
 You will need to merge the include/lib directories.
+If you are using CMake/Open Folder, these are downloaded automatically.

 There are two methods of building with Visual Studio: